Vyral/base-template/_posts/2019-10-17-how-much-have-home-values-gone-up-in-the-last-decade.md

 {% include youtube.html %}

 I was having lunch with my grandmother recently and she told me about how she had bought her home for $37,000 in South Park in 1966. **That same 2,500 sq ft. colonial is now worth $600,000 in today’s market.** That’s an incredible increase in value with relatively little work done on the home after all these years.
-This got me thinking about how much homes appreciated and how much they’ve appreciated in just the last decade.
+This got me thinking about how much homes appreciate and how much they’ve appreciated in just the last decade.

 **If you would have invested in a single-family home for $160,000 in August of 2009, it would be worth $269,000 today.** That’s a 68% increase.
 For a condo/townhome, a $137,948 purchase in August 2009 would be worth $210,000 today.